Welcome! It should take a few minutes to set up everything and be ready to go!

 Please make sure you have created an admin user as well.
 You can check our AWS account creation guide below for help.

 We have multiple offerings on AWS marketplace.
 Please click on each in the below list to view the marketplace page explaining the offering, and then click Continue to Subscribe button to enable (see screenshot below).
-If in doubt, you can pick the first regular offering and safely ignore the rest or enable them all in one go in case you ever need them.
+You need at least one AWS marketplace offering enabled to use Practicus AI cloud.

 Please note that it can take a few minutes for the offering to be active.
-Once your subscription is active please do not create a new EC2 instance using AWS cloud console.
-Continue with the below activation step instead.
+Once your subscription is active, please do not create a new EC2 instance using AWS cloud console.
+The next step will take care of configuration.

-- Practicus AI - Most common, offers free tier, will give you all of the functionality.
+- Practicus AI - Most common, offers free tier, will give you all the functionality.